algorandfoundation/algokit-cli/docs/features/compile.md

 # AlgoKit Compile

-The AlgoKit Compile feature enables you to compile smart contracts (apps) and smart signatures (logic signatures) written in a supported high-level language to TEAL, for deployment on the Algorand Virtual Machine (AVM).
+The AlgoKit Compile feature enables you to compile smart contracts (apps) and smart signatures (logic signatures) written in a supported high-level language to a format deployable on the Algorand Virtual Machine (AVM).

 When running the compile command, AlgoKit will take care of working out which compiler you need and dynamically resolve it.
-Additionally, AlgoKit will detect if an appropriate compiler version is already installed globally on your machine or is included in your project and utilize that.
+Additionally, AlgoKit will detect if a matching compiler version is already installed globally on your machine or is included in your project and use that.

 ## Prerequisites